buildingblocs/2018/pre-event/index.md

 layout: default
 ---

-# Pre-event
+# Pre-events

 Held from March to July, the Pre-Event is a special addition to BuildingBloCS 2018.
-It is a separate component from the main event but serves as a lead-up to the event by improving participants' coding proficiency.
+It is a separate component from the main event conference but serves as a lead-up to the conference by improving participants' coding proficiency.

 ## Coursemology